 God’s Word “About Peter’s Life”

 Peter is an exemplar introduced by God to people and a well-known person in the limelight.
 Why was such an inconspicuous man set by God as an exemplar and extolled by later generations?
 Of course, it goes without saying that this has to do with his manifestation of loving God and his resolution to love God.
 Then, how exactly was Peter’s heart of loving God manifested?
 And what exactly was his experience in his lifetime?
-We need to go back to and have a look at the local conditions and customs of that time and have a look at the Peter of that age.
+We need to go back to the Age of the Grace and have a look at the local conditions and customs of that time and have a look at the Peter of that age.

 Peter was born of a common Jewish peasant family.
 His parents supported the family by farming.
 Peter was the first child in his family and had four young brothers and sisters.
 Of course, these are not the main things for us to tell, and Peter is the central figure of our talk.
 His parents began to teach him to read when he was five.
 At that time, the Jews were of quite profound erudition, particularly advanced in various aspects such as agriculture, industry, commerce, and so on.
 Under the influence of such a social environment, Peter’s parents also received higher education.
 Although they were rural people, they were of rather rich knowledge, just like the ordinary college students of this day.
 It is thus clear that it was a good fortune for Peter to be born under such a favorable social condition.
 He was clever and bright, and was apt to accept new things.
 When at school, he could draw inferences about other cases from one instance in every course he learned and had no difficulty in them.
 His parents were proud that they had such a clever and bright son, so they exerted all their efforts to support his study, in hope that he could come to the top and obtain an official post in the society of that time.
 Unconsciously, Peter took an interest in God.
 So, at the age of fourteen when attending senior high school, he was rather sick of “the culture of ancient Greece,” one of the courses he learned, especially sick of the fictitious characters and things in the history of ancient Greece.
 From then on, Peter, who had just stepped into adolescence, began to study life and contact society.
 He did not repay his parents for their painstaking efforts according to his conscience, for he had clearly seen that “men all lived in a space where they made a fool of themselves, and they all lived in a meaningless life, only to forfeit their own life because of fighting for high official positions and riches.”
 Why he could see that had much to do with the social environment he was in.
 The more knowledge people had, the more complex the interpersonal relationships were, and the more complicated their hearts were, and thus the more empty the space they were in was.
 In this case, Peter visited everywhere in his spare time.
 Among the people he visited, the religious people were in the majority.
 It seemed that in his heart he faintly felt that in the religious world all kinds of incomprehensible matters in the world could be explained, so he often went to attend the services in a synagogue near his home.
 His parents did not know that.
 By and by, Peter, who had always been excellent in conduct and learning, began to detest going to school.
 Under the supervision of his parents, he reluctantly finished senior high school.
 After swimming ashore from the sea of knowledge, he gave a deep breath of relief.
 From then on, no one would educate or restrain him.